jusiro/mil_histology/README.md

 If you find this dataset useful for your research, please consider citing:

 **J. Silva-Rodríguez, A. Schmidt, M.A.
-Sales, R. Molina and V. Naranjo, "Proportion constrained weakly supervised histopathology image classification".
-Preprint (2022).**
+Sales, R. Molina and V. Naranjo, "Proportion constrained weakly supervised histopathology image classification", Computers in Biology and Medicine, vol. 147, p.
+105714, 2022.** [(paper)](https://www.sciencedirect.com/science/article/pii/S0010482522004930)

 To use the methods introduced in this repository, we encourage to move the obtained folder to './data/'.